 The by-laws of the NWT Pipe Band permit the band to name honorary lifetime members to recognize individuals who have made a major contribution to the band.
 There are currently six honorary lifetime members: Brad Heath, Lorie Crawford, Jennifer Wahlroth, Floyd Adlem, Graham “Scotty” Trotter and Dave Lovell.

 Brad Heath was presented with an Honorary Lifetime Membership at our Burns Night on January 26, 2019 for his 26 years of service to the NWT Pipe Band.
-He is currently serving his 13th season as Pipe Major of the NWTPB.
+He is currently serving his 14th season as Pipe Major of the NWTPB (2019-2020 season).
 Brad started piping lessons with the NWT Pipe Band in 1993 and began performing with the NWTPB in 1996.
 He served on the band’s executive as Public Relations Officer for seven years before being elected Pipe Major/NWTPB President in September 2006 when Floyd Adlem announced he was stepping down as Pipe Major but would continue to pipe with the band.